Ritik3110/Spam_classifier/README.md

 4. Deploy 🚀

 ---
-Made with ❤️ using FastAPI & scikit-learn
+Made with ❤️ by Ritik Agarwal

+Thanks to XCampus